How to use

 - OK - The “OK” status appears when there are no current issues within an item.
 Trackingplan tells you when the item was last monitored and gives you the option to mute it.

 - Warn - The “Warn” alert appears when Trackingplan detects an issue with an item.
 Trackingplan will tell you exactly what the issue is and how severe it is.

 - Mute - The “Mute” status appears when an event or property has been muted.
 When an event or property is muted, this will be hidden from your dashboard.
 You can choose whether to show or hide muted items at the bottom of each event.
 You can also unmute items so they appear in your dashboard normally again.

-If you need to write a longer description for a specific event, you can click on the icon shown below to expand all the information (right column) and edit it from there (left column) using Markdown formatting.
+If you need to write a longer description for a specific event, you can click on the icon shown above to expand all the information (right column) and edit it from there (left column) using Markdown formatting.